dan-nagle/h2m/README.txt

 Fortran (ie int x[3][5][9] becomes INTEGER, DIMENSION(9, 5, 3) :: x).
 Because Fortran
-stores arrays in column major order and C stores arrays in row major order, this will preserve C-like access to array members, but does not always produce proper interoperability so use with caution.
+stores arrays in column major order and C stores arrays in row major order, this will preserve C-like access to array members, but does not always produce proper interoperability so use this with caution.

 -auto-bind
--b			Where possible, if a C name begins with an underscore, after renaming the identifier h2m_c_identifier, insert a name="c_identifier" clause into the BIND(C) qualifier to let the processor know that h2m_c_identifier and c_identifier are the same entity.
-Note that name="c_identifier" clauses are illegal in TYPE (C struct translations) and ENUM (C enumerated type) translations and will not be inserted.
+-b			Where possible, if a C name begins with an underscore, after renaming the identifier h2m_c_identifier, insert a name="_c_identifier" clause into the BIND(C) qualifier to let the processor know that h2m_c_identifier and _c_identifier are the same entity.
+Note that name="_c_identifier" clauses are illegal in TYPE (C struct translations) and parameter translations and will not be used in such entities.
-To handle illegal names in structs or enumerations, the C name will have to be changed.
+To handle illegal names in structs the C name will have to be changed.

 -compile=<string>
 -c=<string>		Attempt to immediately compile the generated Fortran code using the compiler command specified.
-If this command cannot be found, or if a command interpreter cannot be found, this will fail.
+If this command cannot be found, or if a command interpreter cannot be found, this will fail and print an error.

 -hide-macros
 -h			All function-like macros will be commented out rather than